alchaplinsky/polymer-rails/README.md

 # Polymer-Rails
 Want to get started with  [web components](http://www.w3.org/wiki/WebComponents/)?
 Want to bring them into your Rails app?
 Easily build your own and use web components that are built by community in your Ruby on Rails Application.
-Poymer-rails helps you to do this:
+Polymer-rails helps you to do this:

 1. Adds [polymer](http://polymer-project.org/) library to assets of your rails project.